morepath/reg/doc/usage.rst

   >>> folder.size()
   25

+Cool!
+So we're done, right?

 Adding ``size`` from outside
 ----------------------------

 .. sidebar:: Open/Closed Principle

   The `Open/Closed principle`_ states software entities should be open for extension, but closed for modification.
-The idea is you may have a piece of software that you cannot or do not want to change, for instance because it's being developed by a third party, or because the feature you want to add is outside of the scope of that software (separation of concerns).
+The idea is that you may have a piece of software that you cannot or do not want to change, for instance because it's being developed by a third party, or because the feature you want to add is outside of the scope of that software (separation of concerns).
 By extending the software without modifying its source code, you can benefit from the stability of the core software and still add new functionality.

   .. _`Open/Closed principle`: https://en.wikipedia.org/wiki/Open/closed_principle

 So far we didn't need Reg at all.
-But in the real world things may be a lot more complicated.
+But in a real world CMS we aren't always in the position to change the content classes themselves.
 We may be dealing with a content management system core where we *cannot* control the implementation of ``Document`` and ``Folder``.
-What if we want to add a size calculation feature in an extension package?
+Or perhaps we can, but we want to keep our code modular, in independent packages.
+So how would we add a size calculation feature in an extension package?

 We can fall back on good-old Python functions instead.
 We separate out the size logic from our classes: